Thursday September 11

 “I wanted you to want me to, Gary.”

-“There is not a moment in my life when I do not want to the two dames I love most, with a third lined up.”
+“There is not a moment in my life when I do not want to the

 “Charlie already feels like my daughter.”